SmingHub/Sming/Sming/Arch/Host/readme.md

 	- 6: {0F649280-BAC2-4515-9CE3-F7DFBB6A1BF8} - Kaspersky Security Data Escort Adapter
 	        10.102.37.150 / 255.255.255.252

-Then use the appropriate number:
+Then use the appropriate number (or GUID), with the gateway IP address - an address will be assigned via DHCP:

-	out\firmware\app --ifname=5

-You can also specify by GUID, or a part of it:

-	out\firmware\app --ifname={530640FF

-The network adapter may be autodetected from a provided ip address, but you must also give the network gateway must also be provided.
-For example:

-	out\firmware\app --ipaddr=192.168.1.10 --gateway=192.168.1.254
+	make run HOST_NETWORK_OPTIONS="--ifname=5 --gateway=192.168.1.254"

 You can find gateway addresses using the `ipconfig` command.

-We can then run using

-`out/firmware/app --ifname=4 --gateway=192.168.1.254 --ipaddr=192.168.1.10`

-To use these settings for a `make run`, do this:

-`set SMING_TARGET_OPTIONS="--ifname=4 --gateway=192.168.1.254 --ipaddr=192.168.1.10"`
+If you want to use a specific IP address, the appropriate adapter will be selected but you still need to specify the gateway address:

+	make run HOST_NETWORK_OPTIONS="--ipaddr=192.168.1.10 --gateway=192.168.1.254"

 ## todo